jamesarosen/presentations/carson/README.md

 *real* SOA in the future.
 All you have to do is replace `People::Person.lookup` with a version that makes an HTTP call and you can separate the services.

- * Rationale
-   * Faster tests
-   * Better isolation between teams
-   * Ops restriction on number of runtimes
- * What it is: vertical slices of functionality, hosted in a Rails application
  * Communication among engines
    * ActiveSupport::Notifications
  * Deployment